Al-Adid: Saladin's vizierate

-The Fatimid opposition against the predominance of Saladin and his Syrians coalesced around Mu'tamin al-Khilafa Jawhar.
+The pro-Fatimid opposition against the ascendancy of Saladin and his Syrians coalesced around Mu'tamin al-Khilafa Jawhar.
 The conspirators reportedly did not hesitate to contact the Crusaders for help, in the hopes that a new Crusader invasion would draw Saladin away from Cairo, allowing them to seize control of the capital.
 When a letter to this effect fell into his hands, Saladin seized the opportunity to quickly and ruthlessly purge Cairo of his rivals, and Mu'tamin al-Khalifa was assassinated.
 Thereupon, on 21 August 1169, the Black African troops rose in revolt.
 In street fighting that lasted for two days, Saladin defeated them and ousted them from the city.
 They were pursued and defeated by Turan-Shah, while their quarters in the suburb of al-Mansuriyya were burnt.
 In the aftermath, Saladin appointed his confidante, Baha al-Din Qaraqush, as majordomo of the caliphal palaces, thus securing control of the caliph and his court.